palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 ![Measure Impedance](../assets/images/ganglion_ECG-impedance.jpg)

 When you start the impedance check, the data will stop streaming, but some numbers will start to pop up in the `Ganglion Signal` window.
 These values are a measure of the input impedance, or the connection quality, between your body and the Ganglion.
 In the case of using ECG electrodes on bare skin, you would expect to see a value of between 5k and 10k.
 Notice the other channels are reporting high values.
 That's because there is nothing connected to them!
 Notice that the dot next to `Channel[3] Impedance` is green.
 That means it's good!
-The lower, the better!
+The lower, the greener, the better!

 ![EMG Arms](../assets/images/ganglion_EMG-fist.png)